National Bank of Canada FI Sells 55,859 Shares of Enerplus Co. (NYSE:ERF)

 Enerplus Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, June 15th.
-Stockholders of record on Friday, May 27th were issued a $0.043 dividend.
-The ex-dividend date of this dividend was Thursday, May 26th.
-This is a positive change from Enerplus’s previous quarterly dividend of $0.03.
-This represents a $0.17 dividend on an annualized basis and a dividend yield of 1.26%.
-Enerplus’s dividend payout ratio is currently 20.73%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, June 15th.
+Shareholders of record on Friday, May 27th were paid a $0.043 dividend.
+The ex-dividend date was Thursday, May 26th.
+This is a boost from Enerplus’s previous quarterly dividend of $0.03.
+This represents a $0.17 dividend on an annualized basis and a yield of 1.26%.
+Enerplus’s dividend payout ratio (DPR) is 20.73%.

 Analysts Set New Price Targets

 Several equities research analysts have weighed in on ERF shares.
-Scotiabank upgraded Enerplus from a “sector perform” rating to a “sector outperform” rating in a report on Wednesday, June 8th.
-National Bankshares decreased their price objective on Enerplus from $29.00 to $25.00 and set an “outperform” rating for the company in a research note on Monday, July 18th.
-CIBC upped their price objective on Enerplus from C$23.00 to C$28.00 in a research note on Wednesday, June 15th.
-National Bank Financial upped their price objective on Enerplus from $24.00 to $29.00 in a research note on Thursday, June 16th.
-Finally, Royal Bank of Canada upped their price objective on Enerplus from $17.00 to $18.00 and gave the stock an “outperform” rating in a research note on Monday, May 9th.
+National Bankshares lowered their target price on Enerplus from $29.00 to $25.00 and set an “outperform” rating for the company in a report on Monday, July 18th.
+Raymond James set a $20.00 target price on Enerplus and gave the stock an “outperform” rating in a report on Friday, May 6th.
+Stifel Nicolaus upped their price objective on Enerplus from C$29.00 to C$30.00 in a research note on Thursday, June 30th.
+TheStreet cut Enerplus from a “b-” rating to a “c+” rating in a research note on Friday, July 15th.
+Finally, CIBC upped their price objective on Enerplus from C$23.00 to C$28.00 in a research note on Wednesday, June 15th.
 Ten equities research analysts have rated the stock with a buy rating, According to MarketBeat, Enerplus presently has a consensus rating of “Buy” and a consensus price target of $22.78.

 Enerplus Corporation, together with subsidiaries, engages in the exploration and development of crude oil and natural gas in the United States and Canada.
 The company's oil and natural gas properties are located primarily in North Dakota, Colorado, and Pennsylvania; and Alberta, British Columbia, and Saskatchewan.